 If the person created a trust but did not fund it before their death, probate is required.

 Probate can be confusing and costly.
-Be sure to contact a probate attorney Orange County if you’re facing these types of proceedings.
+Be sure to contact a probate attorney in Orange County if you’re facing these types of proceedings.

 Find the Right Orange County Estate Planning Attorney